 and the below song:

-Our wailing for justice during and in the midst of the depths of suffering is a cry to God, asking for more of Him and His presence and power, not a wail away from Him requesting His absence.
-Why wail at all if you don’t believe in He who hears?
-I shall leave the following two excellent quotations to hang in the air with you:
+Our wailing for justice during and in the midst of the depths of suffering is a cry to God, asking for more of Him and His presence and power, not a wail away from Him, requesting His absence.
+Why wail at all if you don’t believe in Him who hears?
+I shall leave the following excellent quotations to hang in the air with you:

 ‘[W]ithout the God of the Bible we can’t actually ask why.
 Think about the alternatives to Christianity.
 You’ve got Karma and you’ve got chaos.
 Karma says the universe dishes out perfect justice therefore there is no such thing as unjust suffering.
 You cannot ask why but if you come across to the chaos point of view that’s atheism, there’s no rhyme nor reason to anything, it’s all random but if everything is random, nothing is wrong not really.
 So with Karma and chaos, you cannot even ask the why question but we’re always asking why just read in the Bible: Job or the Psalms and then when the Son of God comes in the flesh he stood at the grave sites crying, getting angry at death and on the cross, He suffered supremely taking up our why question before God, praying “My God, my God, why?”
 God does not away from the why question, he embraces it, speaks it and takes it through the valley of the shadow of death and out into the resurrection joy.
 Jesus doesn’t so much answer our specific why questions but uniquely he allows you to ask them.
 He joins you in the suffering and uniquely he gives you a future beyond Karma, beyond chaos’